PipedreamHQ/docs/docs/limits/README.md

 **You can send an average of 1 request per second to your webhook source**.
 Any requests that exceed that threshold may trigger rate limiting.
 If you're rate limited, we'll return a `429 Too Many Requests` response.
 If you control the application sending requests, you should retry the request with [exponential backoff](https://cloud.google.com/storage/docs/exponential-backoff) or a similar technique.

-Generally, we'll also accept short burts of traffic, as long as you remain around an average of 1 QPS (e.g. sending 5 requests every 30 seconds should not trigger rate limiting).
+Generally, we'll also accept short burts of traffic, as long as you remain around an average of 1 QPS (e.g. sending a batch of 5 requests every 30 seconds should not trigger rate limiting).

 ## Workflows

 ### Time

-Every event you send to a workflow triggers the execution of that workflow. **Workflow code is limited to 5 seconds per execution**.
+Every event you send to a workflow triggers the execution of that workflow. **Workflow code is limited to 5 seconds per execution for HTTP triggers, and 30 seconds for cron triggers**.

 If your code exceeds this limit, we'll throw a `TIMEOUT` error and stop your workflow.
 Any partial logs and observability associated with code cells that ran successfully before the timeout will be attached to the event in the UI, so you can examine the state of your workflow and troubleshoot where it may have failed.